Are you looking for accommodation for students?

 • Firstly, it’s more expensive than renting a shared flat in London.

-• Secondly, people are gross and you will have to put up with others’ mess, which is often made in your crockery.
+• Secondly, you will have to put up with the mess made by others, which is often in the same cooking environment.

-• Distractions are easily come by.
-There will be always someone to wakes you up yelling at 3 AM on their way back from a night out.
+• There are many possible distractions.
+You can bet that someone will wake you up from yelling at 3 AM on their way back from a night out.

-• You have an RA and the university to answer to if you break something or get into trouble.
+• You have to answer to the university and its Residential Advisor if you break something or get into trouble.

-Room fees for student accommodation range from £94.50 per week for standard rooms up to £196.50 per week for the best-equipped rooms.
+Room fees for student accommodation range from £100 per week for standard rooms and up to £400 per week for the best-equipped rooms.
 Additionally, all halls have an internet connection and laundry service.
 Bills are included too.
 If you decide to choose one of these options, it’s best to apply as soon as possible.

 Having a landlord

-Those who would be more comfortable renting in the private sector should use the Accreditation Scheme for Student Housing.
-You should check if the landlords is a member of the National Code.
+Those who would be more comfortable renting in the private sector should look for an Accreditation Scheme for Student Housing.
+You can check if the landlord is registered with the National Code.
 This scheme helps ensure that any property you rent is safe and secure.
-For example, the members of the Nationa code sign up to maintaining a set of professional standards in providing accommodation for students.
-Scheme managers check if landlords are meeting these standards.
+For example, members of the National Code agree to maintain a set of professional standards while providing accommodation for students.
+Scheme managers will check if landlords are upholding these standards.
 Consequently, if an occupant is unhappy with something relating to their property, they can complain about it.
-Furthermore, in extreme cases, scheme managers can end a landlord’s membership.
+In extreme cases, scheme managers can end a landlord’s membership.

 Private residential accommodation for students

 There are many private residential halls in England.
-This type of accommodation for students can be a good option for those who cannot get a place On-Campus.
+This type of student accommodation can be a good option for those who cannot get an on-campus accommodation.

 SA_WEB

-Typically, private residency is a union of high-quality buildings, offering en-suite rooms and studios.
-Therefore, they are a bit more expensive than housing provided directly by Universities.
-Most of the private student residences feature on-site gyms, laundry facilities and high-speed WiFi.
+Typically, private residencies are high-quality buildings with en-suite rooms and studios.
+Therefore, they are a bit more expensive than housing provided directly by universities.
+Most of these private student residences feature on-site gyms, laundry facilities, and high-speed WiFi.
 They are also secure with CCTV coverage and staff on hand 24 hours a day.
-The fees can vary from £77.25 to £415 per week with bills included.
+The fees can vary from £100 to £400 per week with bills included.